The tests can be configured by selecting the Custom Scan Option.

 The backend server incorporates user input into URLs used for redirection.
 An attacker can use this to redirect users to arbitrary domains.

-JavaScript Code Injection happens when user input is incorporated into a call to a nodeJS function that interprets and executes code, like eval(), setTimeout(), vm.runInContext().
-This allows a malicious user to execute arbitrary JavaScript code on the server.
+Code Injection happens when user input is incorporated into a call to a function that interprets and executes code, like eval(), setTimeout(), vm.runInContext().
+This allows a malicious user to execute arbitrary code on the server.

 3. Passive checks